MichaelKMalak/flutter_github_app/README.md

 ```

 ## Folder Structure explanation
-The lib folder is divided into two folders.
-Core and ui.
-Core contains all the files associated with the logic. ui contains all the files associated with the ui.
+The lib folder is divided into three folders; core, ui, and config.
+Core contains all the files associated with the logic.
+Ui contains all the files associated with the ui.
+Config is for configirations.

 * core
     * constants